theodox/tadwtf/tadwtf_outline.md

 * Aim of the talk:
 	- how to get the most out of a department
 	- you could be a TAD or an AD, almost the same
+	- talk falls in 3 big buckets
+		+ Overview of what TA is for
+		+ How to be a good consumer of TA services
+		+ Keeping your TA department in shape
-* damned if i know!
+* What's TA? damned if i know!
 	- Will Wright hook  ![WW photo](http://img.tedcdn.com/r/images.ted.com/images/ted/0aa66122bf487af64e943f4e4c3810fdd4d13c2a_1600x1200.jpg?)
 - Litany of failed metaphors >> Ideally 2 or 3 images per section!
 	* MacGuvyer ![MacGuvyer photo](http://www.edsocialmedia.com/wp-content/uploads/2014/05/macgyver.jpg)